Xeus-x/Chie/README.md

 * bookshelf - Displays your collected books

 #### Story:
-* read - Reads the specified book(You have to find out the name of the book yourself.)
+* read - Reads the specified book(You have to find out the name of the book by yourself.)

 #### Guild House:
 * train - Train to raise your exp and get stronger.
 * commission - Accept a commission to receive money or exp.

-  *...*
+...